seanking/spring-cloud-config/README.md

 </dependencies>
 ```

-Next, introduce a Spring Boot application and annotate it with the `@EnableConfigServer` annotation.
-It's that simple!
+Define a Spring Boot application and annotate it with the `@EnableConfigServer` annotation.

 ```java
 package com.rseanking.server;